Boccia

 Veterans will be eligible to use their personal Boccia Balls if

-they meet the following criteria: All personal
+they meet the following criteria: All personal equipment including

-specifications will be disqualified from use.
+deemed out of specifications will be disqualified from use.

 The following equipment specifications must be met: